 Railway link to Thailand reconstructed Rail links to Sihanoukville port and the port in Phnom Penh rehabilitated and extended Freight facilities in Samrong and Phnom Penh constructed Railway department staffed and operational Affected households living within the railway ROW and stations satisfactorily compensated and assisted

 |Status of Implementation Progress (Outputs, Activities, and Issues)

 The Southern Line is operational.
 The 110-km section between Samrong and Touk Meas opened to traffic in October 2010.
 The 146-km section between Touk Meas and Sihanoukville opened to traffic in December 2012.
 Northern Line: - Of the total length of 335 km between Phnom Penh to Sisophon, about 23 km is completed; and - Of the 48 km of missing link between Sisophon to Poipet (Thai border), about 42 km is completed.
 The Sihanoukville Container terminal is under construction.
 The Railway Department Building is completed.
 The Government has made a formal request in September 2013 to remove the Samrong freight facilities from the scope of the project and prioritize works on the Southern Line.
 ADB is currently processing an amendment to the project scope.

 |Status of Development Objectives

-The consultants will be selected by the Government in accordance with ADB's Guidelines on the Use of Consulting Services, using the quality and cost based selection procedure and simplied technical proposal.
+The consultants are selected by the Government in accordance with ADB's Guidelines on the Use of Consulting Services, using the quality and cost based selection procedure.

 |Procurement and Consulting Notices